 What Is Oversleeping?

-On average, most adults require seven to nine hours of sleep nightly.
-A good night’s sleep promotes overall health and mental alertness.
+On average, most adults require at least seven hours of sleep nightly.
+A good night’s sleep promotes overall health and mental alertness .
 Without enough sleep, you may feel sluggish and unable to focus.
 On the other hand, too much sleep can also affect your health.

 The exact amount of sleep you need each night depends on your daytime habits and activities, health, and sleep patterns.
 Older adults may need only six hours of sleep while other people, such as athletes, may need an extra hour of sleep.
 Occasionally you may require more sleep than normal, such as after strenuous activity or travel.
 If another hour of shuteye helps you feel your best, then that amount of sleep is right for your body.
 If consistently sleeping longer still leaves you tired or even nodding off during the day, it may be a sign of an underlying health issue.

 In addition to sleeping more than nine hours a night, other symptoms of oversleeping include:

 What Causes Oversleeping?

 Oversleeping can occur when you try to make up for your “sleep debt.”
 For example, you may have to stay up late several nights in a row to complete a big project and therefore become sleep deprived.
 Then, on the weekend you might make up the sleep debt by sleeping longer than normal.